jyotsanagoyal312/HomeWorkToDos/README.md

 DB Setup:

-1. Database is configured using Entity Framework's Db first approach.
+Database is configured using Entity Framework's Db first approach.
 User needs to create database using the script "HomeWorkToDos\DataScript\HomeWorkToDosScript.sql".
-2. Update the connection string in appsettings.{Env}.json accordingly.
+Update the connection string in appsettings.{Env}.json accordingly.

     "ConnectionStrings":
 		{
-		"Default": <updated-connection-string>
+			"Default": <update-connectionString>
 		}

 The database contains one user already registered; username=jyotsana, password=123